iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.4.4
+Delay in updating state right after a command was sent.

 ## New in version 1.4.3
 Added contect sensor support.
 Also will stop polling after 5 failures in a row, but restore after 10 minutes to try and reconnect to a failed accessory.